divyagupta2002/MultiModal-RAG/README.md

 pinecone-client
 fastapi
 ```
-Autogen is an overkill for this assignment, I have used openai llms for simplicity
+Autogen is an overkill for this could use more simpler libraries, I have used openai llms for simplicity
 ## Update the openai_api_key in file then run app.py